NOAA-PSL/score-db/README.md

             'array_index_values': [[10, 20, 30],[1000, 5000, 10000]],
             'array_dimensions': [3, 3],
-            'description': json.dumps("example array metric type for testing purposes"), 'sat_meta_name': 'example_sat_meta',
+            'description': json.dumps("example array metric type for testing purposes"), 'instrument_meta_name': 'example_instrument',
-            'sat_id': 123456789,
-            'sat_name': 'Example Sat Name',
-            'sat_sensor':'examplesensor',
-            'sat_channel':'1'
         }
     }
 ```
-The 'sat' values are only required when obs_platform is satellite to associate the appropriate sat_meta value to the type.
-The sat_meta value must be pre-registered before registering the array metric type.
+The 'instrument_meta_name' is only required when obs_platform is satellite to associate the appropriate instrument_meta value to the type.
+The instrument_meta value must be pre-registered before registering the array metric type.

 ### Experiment Array Metric Type Dictionaries
 Example dictionaries for 'expt_array_metrics' calls.